stelii/To-Do-List/README.md

 3. When the user click on an item, it brings up the editable page for the current item.
 4. User can search any item.
 5. The user can use the voice control to add a new item.
-6. The user can create categories (and change their color).
+6. The user can create categories of lists (and change their color).
+Every list has its own items.